MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 A Power Pages website in private mode won't work when you disable Azure Active Directory authentication.
 Azure Active Directory authentication is enabled by default when the website is provisioned.
 Change the [site visibility](security/site-visibility.md) state to **public** before disabling Azure Active Directory authentication.

-## Dynamics 365 templates

-Editing capabilities in Power Pages design studio aren't available for [Microsoft Dynamics 365 templates](templates/dynamics-365-apps/overview.md).

-You can preview the webpages using design studio, but you can't add or modify sections, components, or text.

-Instead, use tools such as [Portals Management app](configure/portal-management-app.md) or [Visual Studio Code](configure/cli-tutorial.md) to edit the underlying [web templates](configure/store-content-web-templates.md) and configure them for your unique needs.

 ## Visual Studio Code extension for Power Pages

 - You man get an error when updating the Power Platform Tools for Visual Studio Code with the error message `Cannot install Power Pages generator: spawnSync npm.cmd ENOENT`.
 To resolve the issue, install [node.js](https://nodejs.org/en/download) and restart Visual Studio Code.